isabella232/terraform-aws-crossbar/README.md

 ### Initialize repository

-Create and clone a new GitHub repository for your cloud.
-Now create a single file **main.tf** with this contents:
+Create and clone a new GitHub repository for your *Crossbar.io FX Cloud* configuration.
+Create a single file **main.tf** (in the root of this repository) with this contents:

 ```terraform
 module "crossbar" {